Search Filters

 All Soft Tissue Quadriceps Tendon Vs Quadriceps Tendon With Bone Block In Primary ACL Reconstruction

-Joshua C Setliff, BA, UNITED STATES Ehab M Nazzal, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Zachary J Herman, MD, UNITED STATES Asher B Mirvish, BA, UNITED STATES Clair Smith, MSc, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Jonathan D Hughes, MD, UNITED STATES
+Joshua C Setliff, BA, UNITED STATES Ehab M Nazzal, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Zachary J Herman, MD, UNITED STATES Asher B Mirvish, BA, UNITED STATES Clair Smith, MSc, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES

 University of Pittsburgh Medical Center, Pittsburgh, Pennsylvania, UNITED STATES